The Adrenal Cocktail

 Since sodium is known to raise blood pressure, patients put very small amounts in this drink if they feel it’s necessary to have the Adrenal Cocktail.
 They keep track of their blood pressure, as well.

 What if the Adrenal Cocktail makes me thirstier?

-That may be because you are giving yourself too much sodium for your needs.
+That can happen when someone gives themselves too much sodium for your needs.

 Can I drink this if I’m pregnant or nursing?

 Female patients have done that without reporting a problem.
 But as with anything, keep your doctor informed.

 Can I be drinking this if I need to do a saliva test?

 The answer is probably “no”, as we want to see what our adrenals are doing without influence.